MvrPgi/PUP-CyberSecurity/REPORTING.md

 1. Create a secret file

-  -We are gonna use the update.txt in the second problem for example you want to pass it to a friend securely.
+  -We will use the update.txt file created in Problem 2 as an example, demonstrating how to securely share it with a friend.

 2. Then we are gonna encrypt the file using openssl AES 256